922 results found

 Ramsay H, Barnett JH, Murray GK, et al., 2018, Cognition, psychosis risk and metabolic measures in two adolescent birth cohorts (vol 48, pg 2609, 2018), PSYCHOLOGICAL MEDICINE, Vol: 48, Pages: 2628-2628, ISSN: 0033-2917

-Evensen KAI, Tikanmäki M, Heinonen K, et al., 2018, Musculoskeletal pain in adults born preterm: Evidence from two birth cohort studies., Eur J Pain
+Evensen KAI, Tikanmäki M, Heinonen K, et al., 2018, Musculoskeletal pain in adults born preterm: evidence from two birth cohort studies, European Journal of Pain, ISSN: 1532-2149

 Anasanti MD, Kaakinen M, Jarvelin M-R, et al., 2018, Addressing the missing data issue in multi-phenotype genome-wide association studies, 27th Annual Meeting of the International-Genetic-Epidemiology-Society (IGES), Publisher: WILEY, Pages: 686-686, ISSN: 0741-0395